 Do chores to earn more allowance money

 If your teen needs to top up their savings, they will want to earn more money in general.
 According to our Youth Economy report, more than seven out of ten kids (71%) say that it's important to them that they make their own money.
-Even children who are too young to get a job legally are earning an allowance by helping out around the house.
+Even children too young to get a job legally earn an allowance by helping out around the house.
 In 2021, GoHenry kids earned $3.1 billion from completing paid tasks set in their GoHenry app.

 Getting a summer or part-time job